kiiitok726/hand_tracker/README.md

 Voice activated, hand tracking cursor program

-WHAT A
+WHAT A program that listens for a specific wake word, then turns on a camera to detect your hand movement and replace your cursor with it.

-WHEN February 2025
+WHEN April 2025

-WHO Kaito Kanazawa with inspiration from Jack Thiel
+WHO Kaito Kanazawa with inspiration from Iron Man

 WHY AT CS Major